Behaviourism vs Constructivism: A Teacher's Guide

-A practical comparison of behaviourism and constructivism for UK teachers.
-When to use each approach, how they overlap, the role of social constructivism, and guidance for blending both in your classroom.
+Compare behaviourism and constructivism: when to use each, how they overlap, the role of social constructivism, and how to blend both in the classroom.

 Teachers debate reading methods in the staffroom.
 One uses phonics drills and stickers.
 The other lets learners discover letter patterns.
 Both approaches work, based on different learning theories.
 These are behaviourism and constructivism (see: Fundamental theories of learning).